 In 2024, a Boston-based dental technology company announced the successful completion of what it described as the first fully robotic dental procedure.

-The technology demonstrated how robotic systems could assist with implant placement using advanced imaging, AI, and robotic guidance.
+The technology demonstrated how robotic systems could assist with dental implant placement using advanced imaging, AI, and robotic guidance.

 Potential Benefits of Robotic Dentistry